Apply Now for the 2025-2026 Program Year!

 HFA will provide resources to help you engage in the sacred work of uncovering the movement of the Spirit in your life.
 Our goal is that by the end of your term of service, you have built a toolbox of vocational discernment practices that can serve you for the rest of your life.

-A Program Director, Board of Directors, and network of mentors dedicated to supporting you throughout your experience!
+An Executive Director, Board of Directors, and network of mentors dedicated to supporting you throughout your experience!

 Hands and Feet of Asheville’s Values are respect, openness, curiosity, collaboration, anti-racism, transparency, inclusivity, and equity.

 Hands and Feet of Asheville is a Member Site of the Young Adult Transformation Collective (YATC), an organization that connects, resources, and equips participating locally-led transformation programs.
-To learn more about YATC’s strategic intentions and other YATC programs, visit youngadulttransformation.org
+To learn more about YATC’s strategic intentions and other YATC programs, visit youngadulttransformation.org.